Jester Park Natural Playscape

 A few ideas for your visit to the Jest Park Natural Playscape:

-2)Bring bathing suits or a change of clothes.
-The fountain and pond are the best parts for the kids so be prepared for them to get wet!
+- Bring bathing suits or a change of clothes.
+The fountain and pond are a fun way to cool off!

-4)Help kids find ways to explore, learn, and connect with nature while you’re there.
+- Help kids find ways to explore, learn, and connect with nature while you’re there.

 There are so many great things to do at Jester Park and now that you know of a great place to cool off let me share with you a fun, 1-day itinerary for you and your family to enjoy outdoor nature-based recreation.

 - Start your day at the Jester Park Nature Center.
 There is a large parking area.
 You can explore the nature center and head to the Outdoor Recreation & Wellness Center building to see what they have to offer.
 Jester Park Nature Center offers several events and activities that bring our children’s creativity.
 Take a look at their calendar and plan your visit when you can attend some of the fun activities already scheduled.
 You can try indoor archery or paddle boards.
 If you visit during the Winter months they offer snowshoe rentals, cross-country skis, and then head out to try cross-country skiing.

 - If you love horses you can start your day at the Jester Park Equestrian Center.
 Several times throughout the year they offer story time with the horses.
 In the Winter they offer sleigh rides!

 - Next, enjoy some fresh air and the prairie grasses as you walk the trail down to the Discovery Pond.

 - While you are down near the Discovery Pond you will come across picnic areas that have picnic tables and picnic shelters.
 Make sure you have your lunch with you so you can fuel up.